-If you have been dismissed from other postsecondary institutions, we will not consider you for admission to the General Studies Degree Program for one calendar year from the date of your dismissal.
-If you are in dismissal status, you may register for Indiana University independent study courses as a nondegree student.
+If you have been dismissed from other postsecondary institutions, we will not consider you for admission to the General Studies Degree program for one calendar year from the date of your dismissal.
+If you are in dismissal status, you may register for Independent Study Program courses as a nondegree student.

-Recognition of Previously Earned Credit
+Previously Earned Credit